MattHatwey/Manemo/chapter4.md

 "You are the godess of gemstones."
 Crystal

-"You are the godess of myths."
+"You are the godess of sealife."
 Sirius

 "You are the godess of sea."
 Bubble